A Giant Fountain On The Horrors Of Colonialism Lands In The Tate Modern

 This fantastic work by Kara Walker is a powerful reminder of the legacy of colonialism, it’s importantly placed somewhere thousands of people will walk past it every day and appropriately timed to open at the beginning of Black History Month.
 It’s the type of political art we need to see more of as museums continue to struggle to draw in persons of colour to visit.

-Hyundai Commission: Kara Walker — Fons Americanus is on at Tate Modern’s Turbine Hall from 2 October-5 April.
+Hyundai Commission: Kara Walker — Fons Americanus is on at Tate Modern’s Turbine Hall from 2 October - 8 November 2020.
 Entrance is free.